xTh3XL10NFTx/InventoryManagement-Module/README.md

 ## Example Usage

-Here’s a step-by-step guide on how to use the Inventory Management System:
+Once the application is running, you can interact with it through the console.
+Here’s a brief overview of the available options:
 1. **Add Item**:
    - Select option `1` from the main menu to add a new item.
    - Provide the item name, quantity, and price when prompted.